Psoriasis

 Consult a healthcare provider if you experience any of the following:

-- You develop joint pain or swelling
+- Joint pain or swelling develops

-- Psoriasis significantly affects quality of life
+- Significantly affecting quality of life

 Talk to a Healthcare Provider